 This course is for qualified students pursuing honors in chemistry.
 Students perform independent research and write a thesis under the direction of a chemistry faculty member.

-CHM190 or its equivalent, senior class standing, approval by the department, and consent of the instructor.
+3.000 CHM190 or its equivalent, senior class standing, approval by the department, and consent of the instructor.
+Chemistry Major credit.